EatPrayCode/club-members/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+This is the original version of what has become membership_tracking.
+This version runs locally but I could never get it to run on GitPod, Stackblitz, Plunker or any other online IDE.
+I suspect because of json-server.
+I abandoned this and forked it to become membership_trakcing which uses Firebase.
+I leave this public just because it might help someone with setting up the node/express/json-server stack.

 ## Development server

 This application will not run using `ng serve` because it uses json-server to provide api services.
 You must start it with the provided NPM script located in package.json, so enter `npm run start` and then go to http://localhost:4200.